Hello. We are delighted you have discovered the Tempe History Society website.

 Tempe is the second city established in the Valley, settled soon after the first pioneers began establishing the village of Phoenix.

-From a tiny community in 1880 with 135 hardy farmers, ranchers and business people who believed in a bright future, Tempe has grown to more than 180,000 today.
+From a tiny community in 1880 with 135 hardy farmers, ranchers and business people who believed in a bright future, Tempe has grown to more than 200,000 residents today.
 And from a town of less than two square miles, Tempe is now twenty-fold larger.

-If you enjoy what we have to present, then we invite you to join the Tempe History Society.
-As a 501(c)(3) non-profit that exists to support the activities of the Tempe History Museum, we depend very much on support of our membership.
+If you believe in preserving and sharing history, we invite you to join the Tempe History Society.
+As a 501(c)(3) non-profit, we depend very much on the support of our membership to be successful.

 So, take time to explore our website.
-Let us know what you think through the Contact button.
-Just as much as we enjoy sharing history, we love to hear your stories.
+Share your feedback with us through the Contact page.
+And, just as much as we enjoy sharing history, we love to hear your stories.

-While you are searching Tempe’s past, take a look at the Tempe History Museum website.
+While you are searching Tempe’s past, take a look at the Tempe History Museum website for a variety of resources and activities related to Tempe’s history and heritage.

 Stories